rolevax/ih/README.md

 Requirement:

-- A running MySQL server with a well-built database.
+- A running PostgreSQL server with required data
-  - To initialize a DB, start `mysql` as root and `source mako/init.sql;`
+  - To import a dummy dataset, run `psql mako mako < mako/dummy.pgsql`
 - A running Redis server with the default configurations

 Then run the server: